 What is IPTG (Isopropyl-beta-D-thiogalactoside)?

-Since you’re learning or getting a refresher on IPTG induction, let’s start at the most important place and understand what IPTG is – the why it’s important will naturally come later in the article.
+Since you’re learning or getting a refresher on IPTG induction, let’s start at the most important place and understand what IPTG is.

 What is Protein Induction?